Latest information on COVID-19

 Contact Tracing: To help with the Test, Trace and Protect your contact details must be collected by the venue and for every visitor over the age of 16.
 Please note, if your information is not provided in advance, it must be obtained at the time of the visit.
 The following details must be recorded:

 Live music: Live music is now permitted at licensed and unlicensed hospitality businesses.

 Moving around the premises: You are now permitted to freely move around the premises, however it is recommended that movement is kept to a minimum.
-Face coverings must be worn when moving round the premises unless when dancing, eating or drinking.
+Face coverings must be worn unless eating or drinking.

-Face coverings: You are required to wear face coverings inside the hospitality premises except when dancing, eating or drinking.
-This means people will not need to wear a face covering when they are doing any of those activities.
+Face coverings: You are required to wear face coverings inside the hospitality premises except when eating or drinking.

 Government Guidance and FAQs